ULHPC/ulhpc-docs/docs/environment/modules.md

     - `/opt/apps/easybuild/systems/iris/<build version>/<software set version>/skylake/modules/all`: Location of _natively optimized modules_.
     - `/opt/apps/easybuild/systems/binary/<build version>/<software set version>/generic/modules/all`: Location of software distributed as binaries that cannot be optimized for any target architecture.

-    Note that the GPU optimized modules still need the CPU modules to function, like for instance MPI modules, and GPU nodes use Skylake CPUs.
+    The GPU optimized modules still need the CPU modules to function, like for instance the MPI module.
+The GPU nodes use Skylake CPUs, so the modules optimized for Skylake are loaded.

 ??? info "Parameters in the software set directory paths"